Hosta 'Sum and Substance' is the

 have deeply lobed margins, are cupped both up and down and have a

 long, distinct tip.
 It has thick substance which makes it

 resistant to slug damage.
-In late July and into August, it
+From late July into August, it

 produces large pale lavender flowers on four foot tall scapes.

 The Hostapedia by

 Mark Zilis (2009), this cultivar "...helped shape the